-The Committee on Student Promotions ensures all students in the Sidney Kimmel Medical College meet the standard for advancement and graduation established by the faculty of the College.
-If the committee decides a student does not meet the standard for advancement or graduation, the committee, or its designate, provides a fair and formal process for taking any action that may affect the status of a student, including timely notice of impending action, disclosure of the evidence on which the action would be based, an opportunity for the student to respond, and an opportunity to appeal an adverse decision related to advancement, graduation or dismissal.
+The Committee on Student Promotions (COSP) ensures all Sidney Kimmel Medical College (SKMC) students meet the standard for advancement and graduation established by the faculty of the College.
+If the Committee decides a student does not meet the standard for advancement or graduation, the Committee, or its designate, provides a fair and formal process for taking any action that may affect the status of a student, including timely notice of impending action, disclosure of the evidence on which the action would be based, an opportunity for the student to respond, and an opportunity to appeal an adverse decision related to advancement, graduation, or dismissal.
 If there is a disagreement between the description outlined in the SKMC Student Handbook and the SKMC Addendum to the TJU Faculty Handbook, the latter will take precedence.